JiHong88/suneditor/README.md

                   Used when 'height' value is 'auto'.               default: null {Number|String}
 maxHeight       : The max-height size of the editor.
                   Used when 'height' value is 'auto'.               default: null {Number|String}
-charCounter     : Shows the number of characters in the editor.
-                  If the maxCharCount option has a value, it becomes true. default: false {Boolean}
-maxCharCount    : The maximum number of characters allowed to be inserted into the editor. default: null {Number}
 --Defining menu items---------------------------------------------------------------------------------------------
 font            : Change default font-family array.                 default: [...] {Array}
                   Default value: [